open5e/open5e/source/equipment/magic-items/robe-of-scintillating-colors.rst

 This black or dark blue robe is embroidered with small white or silver stars.
 You gain a +1 bonus to saving throws while you wear it.

-Six stars, located on the robe’s upper front portion, are particularly large.
+Six stars, located on the robe's upper front portion, are particularly large.
 While wearing this robe, you can use an action to pull off one of the stars and use it to cast *magic missile* as a 5th-­level spell.
 Daily at dusk, 1d6 removed stars reappear on the robe.